World Cup

 Fact checker Harry Wilson

-Tactically, I expect Morocco to sit in a compact mid-block, force Scotland to build from deep, and look for opportunities to counter when Scotland commit numbers forward.
+Tactically, I still expect Morocco to sit in a compact mid-block, force Scotland to build from deep, and look for opportunities to counter when Scotland commit numbers forward.
 Scotland will need to be disciplined in possession and clinical in transition, but if they fall behind early, they'll be forced to chase the game against a side built to absorb pressure and punish mistakes.
-The 2.5 over/under line at 2.3 for over and 1.65 for under suggests the market expects goals, and I agree-this feels like a match where both sides will get opportunities, but Morocco's composure in the final third should be the deciding factor.
-A 1-2 scoreline feels about right: enough for Morocco to progress, not enough for Scotland to mount a comeback.
+The 2.5 over/under line at 2.3 for over and 1.66 for under suggests the market still expects goals, and I agree-this feels like a match where both sides will get opportunities, but Morocco's composure in the final third should be the deciding factor.
+A 1-2 scoreline still feels about right: enough for Morocco to progress, not enough for Scotland to mount a comeback.

 Scotland